-Evolution of BIM technology has augmented information rich BIM models with the additional dimensions of scheduling and material/cost estimation.
-4D and 5D BIM models enable better planned and more cost effective construction.
+Today’s BIM technology comes with augmented BIM models with the additional dimensions of calculating material and cost estimations.
+These 4D and 5D BIM models enable better-planned and more cost-effective construction.

-4D and 5D BIM are riding the BIM technology wave and are set to revolutionise the construction industry.
-By integrating information rich 3D BIM models with additional dimensions of scheduling and cost/material estimation, 4D and 5D BIM better manage the effect of change orders on project costs and scheduling.
+In today’s digitalized world 4D and 5D BIM are leading the BIM technology wave and are set to revolutionize the construction industry.
+By integrating information rich 3D BIM models with additional dimensions of scheduling and cost and material estimations, 4D and 5D BIM modules manage better the effect of change in orders on project costs and scheduling.
 This promises to reverse the construction industry’s annual losses pegged at $177B due to poor communication, rework and bad data management.

 - Inaccurate project planning during the initial construction stages.